Feature Screenplay by V. N. Alexander

-Mohamed Johnson is a fat Black nerd who loves science fiction and has a stale sense of humor, always awkwardly imitating different foreign accents making people more uncomfortable than amused.
+Mohamed Johnson is a pudgy Black poet with a stale sense of humor, always awkwardly imitating different foreign accents making people more uncomfortable than amused.
 He is a poet who has become rich as a social media meme with a lot of YouTube hits.
 His family pretends that he is a respected poet not just an Internet joke.
 Esther Schwartz is tiny compared to her husband, about four foot ten.
-She is a stereotypical Jewish woman from Long Island.
 They are both happy and optimistic, completely unaware that their mixed race, Muslim-Jewish marriage might seem surprising to people in Dallas.
-Esther is always smiling.
 Their children, Able and Elba, are edgy preteens, wearing school uniforms that are slightly Goth-like style.
 They can hack into anything online and like to play pranks and spy.
 Their precocious intelligence makes them somewhat sinister.

 Esmeralda, the housekeeper, is a mysterious woman who ends up being the being the all-powerful mastermind behind the rescue of the families.
 Her son Luiz and Glorilee’s daughter Lily are in-love tweens.

 I.C.U. agent Rico is the likeable small-time, chaotic-good con man.
 Glorilee is stock figure superficial rich Dallas evil character, and her cuckolded husband, Arthur, starts out bland but ends up being the hero-dad for his daughter, Lily.
 Longhorn and Precious are Paradise neighbors and friends of the Schwartz-Johnsons are stock-figure rich Dallas good guys.

 Hunter and Janet and their two kids make up a second family who are part of the sub-plot.
 They are the “normal” characters, with whom American viewers should most identify.
 Hunter and Janet are the over-educated, under-employed, debt-ridden hardworking suburbanites, going about their uninteresting lives, which are about to get turned up-side-down…and then end well.

 Theme.
 Michael Moore’s attempt at a political comedy feature, Canadian Bacon, would come closest too Terrordise’s political themes, if only Moore had done less standard American slapstick and more ironic slapstick as in Terry Gilliam’s Brazil.
 Dr Strangelove defines the political dark comedy drama that works for Terrordise.